keymobdev/keymob/README.md

 	AdManager.getInstance().isAppWallReady();

    Check the More App ad is loaded complete.
-If call showAppWall directly when an ad  has not finished loading unpredictable events will occur, some advertising platform could lead to crash.
+If call showAppWall directly when an ad  has not finished loading unpredictable events will occur, some advertising platform could lead to crash.<br/>
-    So make sure the More App is ready before every show.Below is the overall look.
+    So make sure the More App is ready before every show.Below is the overall look.<br/>

    	if(AdManager.getInstance().isAppWallReady()){
 		AdManager.getInstance().showAppWall();